Solar Food Dehydration - no electrical power needed

 First, some photographs and a drawing of our solar food dryer design so you can get an overview of how it is built:

-This is our finished solar dryer, 12 by 4 feet, with 2-by-2 foot stainless steel screens framed in 2-by-2 inch cedar, and one of the 4-by-4 foot heat-generating solar collector panels raised for photographic access.
-Sunlight shines through the clear glazing, which protects the collector from the elements and helps to create an insulating airspace.
-Moving inward, it then hits a black-painted aluminum sheet, heating the metal.
+This is our finished solar dryer, 12 by 4 feet, with 2-by-2 foot stainless steel screens framed in 2-by-2 inch cedar, and three 4-by-4 foot heat-generating solar collector panels (one is opened for the photo).
+Sunlight shines through the clear glazing cover, which protects the collector from the elements and helps to create an insulating airspace.
+Moving downward, it then hits a black-painted aluminum sheet, heating the metal.
 The back side of the black aluminum re-radiates infrared heat into the food below, causing the food to heat internally instead of only on its surface, as with convective dryers that move heated air around the food.
 Convective dryers are more like likely to cause "case hardening", where the surface of the food dries while the interior stays wet.
 In our design foods quickly lose moisture while keeping nutrient-robbing direct sunlight off the food itself.
 Moisture given off by the heated food passively flows out under the screens and up the sloped air channels under the screens.
 And the galvanized steel roofing, with raised ribs forming the air channels, reflects heat back up toward the food, improving overall efficiency.
 It's not the prettiest dryer, not the most compact, and not the cheapest.
 It simply does what it is intended to do very well by following the rule I always tell people, "You can't fight physics!"